Notargets/gocfd/ChatGPT/max_timestep_with_artificial_dissipation.md

 ---
-title: Discussion about the maximum stable timestep under a CFL constraint for Persson's artificial viscocity
+title: Discussion with ChatGPT 4o about the maximum stable timestep under a CFL constraint for Persson's artificial viscocity
 ---

 # Question